 With partners from all over the US and around the world, SAGE works to end human trafficking, through education and advocacy.
 At home SAGE gives hope to children and adults who have been exploited by human traffickers.
 SAGE offers comprehensive services — case management, mental health counseling, support groups, life skills training, vocational guidance, job preparation and mentoring to help exploited women and girls escape, recover from their trauma and, ultimately, acquire the skills and strength they need to heal and start new lives.
 AYP is honored to teach our Yoga and Creative Arts Curriculum to the girls of SAGE in their weekly Life Skills Program. http://www.sagesf.org

 Mission Girls is an afterschool and summer program targeted to Latina girls.
 Mission Girls’ Young Queens on the Rise program is a gender specific group for girls that have been involved in the Juvenile Justice System, or for those who engage in “at-risk” behaviors.
 The girls are either court mandated or referred by an agency or community member.
 The goal is to promote self esteem, enhance academic performance, develop leadership abilities, anti-violence education, and empower young women to make positive choices in their lives.
 The program hosts All-Nighters twice a month on Fridays, an alternative event for “at-risk” girls to begin their weekend on a positive path.
 We are delighted to offer yoga classes as a healthy alternative to self-destructive behaviors on these Friday nights. http://www.mncsf.org/

 The Art of Yoga Project teaches primarily yoga, creative arts and reflective writing classes for girls in aftercare.
-We also recognize the need for issue-specific curriculum that specifically address challenges facing girls once they return to their home communities.
-Two in development are GEMM and GROW:
+We also recognize the need for issue-specific curricula that specifically address challenges facing girls once they return to their home communities.
+Two are GEMM and ACAC: